South Korean won: New security features

 For the first time in the world, KOMSCO, the Korean mint, inserted a new substance in the notes to detect counterfeits.
-This technique is being exported to Europe, North America, etc.
+This technique is being exported, such as to Europe and North America.

-Future of the South Korean won
+Future

 Coinless trials

 As the South Korean economy is evolving through the use of electronic payments, coins of the South Korean won are becoming less used by consumers.
 The Bank of Korea began a trial which would result in the total cessation of the production of coins by depositing change into prepaid cards.
 As of 2019, however, public participation in this program has decreased.

 Redenomination proposals

 There have been recurring proposals in the South Korean National Assembly to redenominate the won by introducing a new won or new unit, equal to 1,000 old won, and worth nearly one U.S. dollar.
 While proponents cite a more valuable currency unit better projects the strength of the nation's economy, a majority remain opposed to the idea.
 Reasons cited are: economic harm if done immediately, no issues on public confidence in the won and its inflation rate, limited cost savings, and the presence of more urgent economic issues.